Synthetic Elements On The Periodic Table

 • Unique Electron Configurations: The electron configurations of synthetic elements often differ from those predicted by simple extrapolation from lighter elements.
 Relativistic effects, which become significant for heavy nuclei, play a role in determining the electronic structure.

 • Chemical Properties: The chemical properties of synthetic elements are often challenging to determine due to their short half-lives and the small quantities produced.
-However, scientists have been able to study the chemistry of some transuranic elements, revealing trends and deviations from expected behavior.
+Even so, scientists have been able to study the chemistry of some transuranic elements, revealing trends and deviations from expected behavior.

 Applications of Synthetic Elements